lydiadunning/food-plan/README.md

 - Review responses: correct HTTP code? enough information?
 - Improve input validation in endpoints.

-- On frontend, filter outcomes by active and inactive, and make sure inactive outcomes that have been used in an exposure are not deleted.
+- On frontend, filter outcomes by active and inactive, and make sure inactive outcomes that have been used in an entry are not deleted.

 - use fuzzy searching, maybe incorporate soundex.
 Find some solution to repeating words with different capitalization, pluralization, or spelling.